pulp-platform/visual_wakeup/README.md

 ![Wakelet architectural diagram](doc/wakelet_arch.png)

 Wakelet features a minimal rv32e Snitch core with private instruction and data memories that can be preloaded by the SoC through the AXI Lite interface.
 Once preloaded, Wakelut runs independently thanks to the built-in bootrom and instruction memory.
-Snitch configures the integrated HWPE through a register interface, and a wide AXI slave can stream data from a sensor into the activation memory of the HWPE.
+Snitch configures the integrated HWPE through a register interface, and a dedicate AXI slave port can stream data from a sensor into the activation memory of the HWPE.
 The AXI Lite interface can also be used to configure the employed sensor.
 All integrated memories are latch-based.

 Thanks to its low power consumption and to the flexibility granted by the HWPE infrastructure, Wakelet target's applications span from always-on digital or image signal processing (DSP or ISP) to NN-based detection to wake up the rest of the SoC.